mateuszpolis/AgeingAnalysis/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment
 - OS: [e.g. Ubuntu 20.04, Windows 10, macOS 12.0]
 - Python version: [e.g. 3.9.7]
-- Package version: [e.g. 1.0.0]
+- AgeingAnalysis version: [e.g. 1.0.0]
-- Installation method: [e.g. pip, conda, from source]
+- Installation method: [e.g. pip install -e ., pip install -r requirements.txt]
+- Data format: [e.g. CSV, parquet, specific detector format]

 ## Additional Context
 Add any other context about the problem here.

+**For AgeingAnalysis specific issues, please include:**
+- Configuration file snippet (if relevant)
+- Sample data format/structure
+- Whether this occurs in GUI mode, headless mode, or both
+- Any error messages from the logs

 ## Possible Solution
 If you have suggestions on how to fix the bug, please describe them here.